infoburp/yii2-user/README.md

 Yii 2 User - User authentication module

+## Integrated with yii2-otp by infoburp, with thanks to sam002

 ## New version released 01/31/2016

 This release contains a few small updates and bug fixes.
 Most notably, I've changed